 \subsection{Definitions}

-\textbf{Zadoff Chu sequence.} A Zadoff Chu sequence has two key parameters, (i) the root index $q = 1, 2, \ldots, \Nzc-1$ and (ii) the length of the sequence, $\Nzc$, which must be an odd number (and is often a prime number).
+\textbf{Zadoff-Chu sequence.} A Zadoff-Chu sequence has two key parameters, (i) the root index $q = 1, 2, \ldots, \Nzc-1$ and (ii) the length of the sequence, $\Nzc$, which must be an odd number, and is often a prime number.
 Given these two parameters, the $q^{th}$ ZC sequence $s_q[n]$ is defined as

 where $n = 0, 1,2, \ldots,\Nzc - 1$.
 Note that each sequence has length $\Nzc$, while the number of such sequences is $\Nzc-1$.
-For example, if the ZC is used as a time domain spreading code as in DS-CDMA, the spreading factor would be $\Nsf = \Nzc$ and $n$ denotes time, and each user utilizes a different value of $q$.
+For example, if the ZC is used as a time domain spreading code as in DS-CDMA, the spreading factor would be $\Nsf = \Nzc$ and $n$ denotes discrete time, and each user utilizes a different value of $q$.

 \textbf{Cyclic shifts and correlations.} A \emph{cyclic shift}, also known as a circular shift, is simply the rotation of a finite length sequence.
 Specifically, given a sequence $x[n]$ of length $N$, we shall write the $m$th cyclic shift of $x[n]$ as